Current Book projects

 Street ADDRESSES:

-Book-in-progress on performance art in geographic, social, and temporal proximity to the Stonewall uprising of 1969.
-This project investigates the overlap between the Downtown performance art scene and the locus of the modern LGBT rights movement in New York City.
+Book-in-progress on the overlap between the Downtown performance art scene and the locus of the modern LGBT rights movement in New York City.
 In particular, it argues that the street served a queer forum through which the limits of community were tested and expanded.
 Public performance art aimed both to constitute a queer audience and to confront an unwitting and unwilling mainstream crowd, and Street Addresses charts how rogue performances about and in New York’s streets modeled alternate and sometimes radical versions of post-Stonewall gay, lesbian, and trans futures.
 Case studies includes: Thomas Lanigan-Schmidt’s “Ethel Dull” performances, the Hot Peaches’ Alice (1973), Stephen Varble’s Costume Tours of New York (1975), and the performance art of Betsy Damon.

 RUBBISH AND DREAMS: